DaniilLaptev/transformers/README.md

-# transformer
+# transformers
-Transformer architecture written in PyTorch with some architectural experiments.
+Different transformers written in PyTorch with some architectural experiments.